gammasim/simtools/docs/source/developer_guidelines.rst

 The pytest framework is used for testing:

 - unit tests should be written for every module and function
-- integration tests should be written for every application and cover the most important use cases
+- integration tests should be written for every application and cover the most important use cases.
+Integration tests should follow the logic of the existing tests in `simtools/tests/integration_tests <https://github.com/gammasim/simtools/tree/main/tests/integration_tests/>`_.

 The test modules are located in
 `simtools/tests <https://github.com/gammasim/simtools/tree/main/tests>`_ separated